techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 #### Fixing the situation

 When we pulled into his complex, I offered to pick him up the next morning.
 The only caveat was, I wake up at 4:00 AM, and begin my commute into the office at around 6:30 AM (mainly to beat traffic, but mostly to avoid Texas heat).
-What's interesting is that this picking up/dropping off has become a part of my commute - it became a routine for me, and I imagine it will be this way until he has established his own car situation.
+What's interesting is that this picking up/dropping off has become a part of my commute - it became a routine for me, and I imagine it will be this way until he has an established car situation.

 On more than one occasion, we'll discuss software-related topics such as things like Node, security, async Javascript, micro-services, etc. These have been fascinating conversations because there's a lot about tech that I still don't know.
 But, more importantly, this has also afforded us the chance to establish a friendship, exchange ideas, share stories of each other's culture, and answer questions about our team.